-Salaries, remuneration, and social security contributions totaled SEK 24.290 thousand (34.198); for further information, see Note 4 on pages 51-52.
-For details of guidelines for remuneration to senior executives approved at the 2020 AGM, see the Corporate Governance Report on page 30-31.
-See Note 4 with regard to remuneration disbursed to senior executives in the 2020 fiscal year.
+Salaries, remuneration, and social security contributions totaled SEK 20,886 thousand (24,290); for further information, see Note 4, pages 48-49.
+For details of guidelines for remuneration to senior executives approved at the 2021 AGM, see the Corporate Governance Report on pages 28-36.
+See Note 4 with regard to remuneration disbursed to senior executives in the 2021 fiscal year.